WorldVistA/VistA/Documentation/ImportGTM.rst

 It contains a new copy of the ZTLOAD1.m file which contains modifications that remove some transaction processing code that fails only on the GT.M platform.

-mporting the globals is done with the use of a routine that was just imported.
-The ZGI routine was written to import the globals from the OSEHRA structure into a MUMPS environment.
-The command to do this is:

 .. parsed-literal::

   Formfeed delimited <No>? :usertype:`<ENTER>`